-Many managed funds and super funds that invest in fixed interest, access fixed interest bonds on the secondary market and therefore the return on these bonds will depend on the price paid for them in the secondary market.
+Many managed funds and super funds that invest in fixed interest, access fixed interest bonds on the secondary market.
+Therefore, the return on these bonds will depend on the price paid for them in the secondary market.
 This is best illustrated in the example below.

 Let’s say, you invested $10,000 in a government bond for 12 months at 3% coupon rate.